NikolaMadzharov/Jewelry-Ecommerce/README.md

 ## :pencil: Project Description
-CameraShop is a website where youcan buy ringg,bracelts and many more luxirious items. the site is still under development!
+CameraShop is a website where you can buy rings,bracelts and many more luxirious items. the site is still under development!

 ## :hammer: Used technologies